Identifying the Source of Information Spread in Networks via Markov Chains: The Markov Chain Approach

 \section{The Markov Chain Approach}

-\cite{kumar2017temporally} suggested the Markov chain approach for estimating the probability of a node to be the source, in their setting.
-Their main idea is to count for each node $v$ every possible spanning out-tree, in which $v$ is the root, and for each such out-tree to calculate its occurrence probability.
+\citeauthor{kumar2017temporally}~\cite{kumar2017temporally} suggested the Markov chain approach for estimating the probability of a node to be the source, in their setting (i.e., the SI model on an undirected graph, with an assumption that some information regarding the edges that participate in the diffusion is provided).
 We adapt the Markov chain approach to our setting, as follows.

-For a diffusion that started with a source node $v_i$, and resulted with a set $A$ of active nodes, let $T_{i,A}$ be the corresponding spanning out-tree, and let $\mathcal{T}_{i,A}$ be the associated event.
+For a diffusion that started with a source node $v_i$, and resulted in a set $A$ of active nodes, let $T_{i,A}$ be the corresponding spanning out-tree, and let $\mathcal{T}_{i,A}$ be the associated event.
 We denote by $w(T)$ the weight of a directed rooted tree, $w(T) = \prod_{e\in T}p^e$.
 A good estimation of the probability of $\mathcal{T}_{i,A}$ is:

 Note that this is an estimation, since we ignore the edges that are not part of the spanning out-tree.
 In order to calculate the probability of a single node $v_i$ to be the source, we go over every spanning out-tree rooted at $v_i$ and sum the weights of those out-trees: